dvalenciar/td3_ddpg_translation_rotation/README.md

  ![](https://github.com/dvalenciar/td3_ddpg_translation_rotation/blob/main/images/gripper_full.png)

 ## State-Space
 Two state-space representations were used as state input for all the algorithms.
+Image represention and vector representation

 ## Action-Space
 The action-space controls the joint angles of each servomotors